 Considering the pixel size and tracing rays from the boundaries in the same manner as described in section Model also yields intersections in object space, denoted as da- and da+, in front of and behind the refocusing slice Ma, respectively.
 These planes indicate the depth of field of a single refocusing slice Ma.
-Object surfaces located within that depth range are 'in focus' meaning that the highest effective resolution is achieved in that area.
+Object surfaces located within that depth range are 'in focus' meaning that the least blur is achieved in that area.
 Mathematical derivation and validation results for the distance and depth estimation are found below.

 C. Hahne, A. Aggoun, and V. Velisavljevic, S. Fiebig, and M. Pesch "Refocusing distance of a standard plenoptic camera," Opt.
 Express 24, Issue 19, 21521-21540 (2016).

 The refocusing distance of a standard plenoptic photograph [Invited Paper]